glangmead/longhead/content/authors/admin/_index.md

 #- Researchers
 #- Visitors
 ---
 My name is Greg Langmead.
-I am a machine learning engineer at [Apple](https://machinelearning.apple.com), where I work on [Apple News](https://www.apple.com/news/) and Stocks.
+I am a machine learning manager at [Apple](https://machinelearning.apple.com), where I work on [Apple News](https://www.apple.com/news/) and Stocks.

 I am also a student in the [Philosophy department](https://www.cmu.edu/dietrich/philosophy) at Carnegie Mellon University.
 I study [homotopy type theory](https://homotopytypetheory.org) and differential geometry.
 I use theorem proving software such as [Agda](https://en.wikipedia.org/wiki/Agda_(programming_language)) and [Lean](https://leanprover.github.io).

 I have a Ph.D. in mathematics from Columbia University (2001) where I studied gauge theory, supersymmetry, and four-dimensional topology.
 My dissertation was titled "[A Supersymmetric Gauge Theory Formulation of the Donaldson Polynomial Invariants](https://arxiv.org/abs/hep-th/0210192)."

 Previously I worked at Design Science and SDL Language Weaver.
-I'm all over the map.

 I'm interested in music and try to find time to practice piano, guitar and sometimes the ukulele.
 I love learning about the chord progressions used in music and am a frequent visitor to [Theorytab](https://www.hooktheory.com/theorytab).